Function & Authority

 - City Council Chambers, 125 N. Main St., Memphis TN 38103

-- Design Review Meeting: 8:30 AM on the first Thursday of the month.*
+- Design Review Meeting: 9:00 AM, usually on the first Wednesday of the month*

 * November and December meetings are held on the third Thursday.
-Please see the 2021 Application Deadline calendars for more information.
+Design Review Meeting dates may also differ from month to month.
+Please see the Application Deadline calendar for more information.